Who Is This Credit Card Best For?

 If you have a question or run into a snag, you can speak to a live person 24/7.
 Capital One also offers a useful mobile app, integrates with Alexa, provides a text-based virtual account assistant called Eno, and gives you free credit scores through its Creditwise program.

 The Spark Classic card, like all Capital One cards, comes with plenty of security features.
 In addition to the free credit score, Creditwise provides credit alerts and monitors the web for identity theft.
 You can use the app to lock down your card if it’s stolen or you’ve misplaced it, and if you use Eno, you can get virtual account numbers for shopping online, so you don’t need to give out your real credit card number.
 And as with most big issuers, there’s zero liability for fraudulent purchases.

 Capital One Spark Classic’s Fees

 The fees that come with the Capital One Spark Classic card aren’t too egregious.
 There is no foreign transaction fee if you need to travel out of the country for business, but make sure you pay your bill on time.
-Otherwise, you’ll face a stiff penalty interest rate north of 30%.
+Otherwise, you’ll face a stiff penalty interest rate of about 27%.